Bourke, New South Wales: Crime

-In 2008, persistently high levels of criminal offending in Bourke led to a ban of the takeaway sales of beer in glass bottles, fortified wine larger than 750 mL and cask wine larger than two litres with only 3.5% or less alcohol non-glass bottles being sold midday.
+In 2008, persistently high levels of criminal offending in Bourke led to a ban of the takeaway sales of beer in glass bottles, fortified wine larger than 750 mL and cask wine larger than two litres with only 3.5% or less alcohol non-glass bottles being sold during the four hours around midday.
 In 2013, a US-style justice reinvestment program called Maranguka was put in place to combat offending.

 By 2017, there had been a 38% reduction in significant juvenile charges in Bourke.
 However, by 2022 crime in Bourke had again increased which the founder of Maranguka attributed to the COVID-19 pandemic.

 In February 2022, ABC Radio's national current affairs program The World Today detailed numerous allegations of local health workers being routinely abused, threatened and attacked by patients at Bourke Hospital.
 Such incidents led the University of Sydney to suspend student nurse placements in Bourke.

 A lead organiser with the New South Wales Nurses and Midwives' Association said the violence against health workers in Bourke was emblematic of the issues facing such staff in remote areas.
 She claimed administration staff from the front office were being called on to check on patients in the aged care wing because there was an insufficient number of nurses.
 She believed the patients at the hospital were being neglected due to a lack of staff with just two registered nurses responsible for the emergency department, an acute ward, an aged care wing and a COVID ward during a night shift.
 She feared a nurse could lose their life through the violence, or that a patient could die through the chronic staffing shortages.

 Bourke Shire mayor Barry Hollman expressed concern for the ramifications for the hospital if the ongoing violence prompted health workers to refuse to come to Bourke.
 He said he was devastated by the level of violence in the town, which had shocked the community.

 In a statement, Western New South Wales Local Health District chief executive Mark Spittal said his organisation had a zero tolerance of threatening or criminal behaviour and was working with Bourke Shire Council, various agencies and community leaders to address the issues.
 Spittal said a number of measures had already been established including a 24/7 security presence and improvements to infrastructure such as lighting with further measures expected to be put in place in the near future.